harrisonlab/phytophthora_fragariae/README.md

 #Functional annotation

 ##A)Interproscan
 Interproscan was used to give gene models functional annotations.
+These scripts are modified to take into account different directory structures

 ```bash
 ProgDir=/home/adamst/git_repos/tools/seq_tools/feature_annotation/interproscan/